-3.4 Mutational signatures and TILs in endometrial cancer
+3.6 Mutational signatures and TILs in endometrial cancer

 Finally, we evaluated the relationship between TIL subgroups and mutational processes.
-Using shallow whole genome sequencing data-derived copy number signatures that we previously described in endometrial cancer [CITE], we correlated signature exposures to TIL subgroup for n=126 p53abn endometrial carcinomas.
-None of the copy number signatures, including the HRD signature VS3 (CHECK WITH DAWN), were significantly associated with TIL subgroup in p53abn endometrial carcinoma.
-Densities for individual TIL types in epithelial and stromal regions were not significantly correlated with any mutational signature, and none of the mutational signature exposures were significantly associated with survival in multivariate Cox analyses including TIL cluster.
+Using shallow whole genome sequencing data-derived copy number signatures that we previously described in endometrial cancer [Clinical Cancer Research, accepted], we correlated signature exposures to TIL subgroup for n=126 p53abn endometrial carcinomas.
+All of the copy number signatures, including the homologous repair deficient (HRD) signature VS3 (CHECK WITH DAWN), failed to significantly associate with TIL cluster in p53abn endometrial carcinoma (FIG 5).
+Moreover, densities of individual TIL types in epithelial and stromal regions failed to significantly correlate with any mutational signature, and all mutational signatures failed to significantly associate with survival in multivariate Cox analyses that include TIL cluster.
+Finally, the TIL clusters did not correlate with HER2 status as assessed by <<<Analysis of Her2 vs TILcluster>>>>.
 Thus, mutational signatures show different patterns of co-segregation with TILs and prognostic significance in p53abn endometrial carcinoma compared to HGSC (Allen W. Zhang et al. 2018).